Welcome to Natayam-school of dance !

 Rhythmic Poetry: The Soulful Connection Between Bharatanatyam and Carnatic Music

 In the world of classical Indian arts, the union of Bharatanatyam and Carnatic music is a divine symphony, a rhythmic poetry that transcends the boundaries of expression.
-Rooted in ancient traditions, Bharatanatyam, a classical dance form, and Carnatic music, a classical music tradition, have evolved as parallel streams, intricately interwoven to create a mesmerizing tapestry of artistic expression.
+Rooted in ancient traditions, Bharatanatyam, a classical dance form, and Carnatic music, a classical music tradition, have evolved as parallel streams, intricately interwoven to create a mesmerising tapestry of artistic expression.

 Bharatanatyam: The Dance of Expression